Impala Frequently Asked Questions

 The longer answer: Impala must be able to connect to the Hive metastore.
 Impala aggressively caches metadata so the metastore host should have minimal load.
-Impala relies on the HDFS NameNode, and, in CDH4, you can configure HA for HDFS.
+Impala relies on the HDFS NameNode, and you can configure HA for HDFS.
 Impala also has centralized services, known as the statestore and catalog services, that run on one host only.
 Impala continues to execute queries if the statestore host is down, but it will not get state updates.
 For example, if a host is added to the cluster while the statestore host is down, the existing instances of impalad running on the other hosts will not find out about this new host.
 Once the statestore process is restarted, all the information it serves is automatically reconstructed from all running Impala daemons.

 What is the maximum number of rows in a table?

 There is no defined maximum.
 Some customers have used Impala to query a table with over a trillion rows.

 Can Impala and MapReduce jobs run on the same cluster without resource contention?

 Yes.
 See Controlling Impala Resource Usage for how to control Impala resource usage using the Linux cgroup mechanism, and Resource Management for Impala for how to use Impala with the YARN resource management framework.
 Impala is designed to run on the DataNode hosts.
 Any contention depends mostly on the cluster setup and workload.

 For a detailed information about configuring a cluster to share resources between Impala queries and MapReduce jobs, see How To Create a Multitenant Enterprise Data Hub and How to Configure Resource Management for Impala.